 Sectional Locations

+1. Pierra 11

-- 1. Piece addressed: - 2.
-Have one person in your section be the scribe and complete the form below.
-Everyone in the section should discuss and agree to what goes on the form before it is written down. - 3.
-Work on solution(s) to 2-3 problem areas.
-(If 2, be much more specific) - 4.
-Report results.
+1. Piece addressed:

+2. Have one person in your section be the scribe and complete the form below.
+Every section should discuss and agree to what goes on the form before it is written down

+3. Work on solution(s) to 2-3 problem areas.
+(If 2, be much more specific)

+4. Report results.

 Name of scribe:

-Measure #'s (from-to) Domain to be Addressed (TONE, TIME, TECHNIQUE, or EXPRESSION) Specific Problem (use musical vocabulary) Specific Attempted Strategies (use musical vocabulary)

-All members of the section sign below:
+Measure #'s (from-to) Domain to be Addressed (TONE, TIME, TECHNIQUE, or EXPRESSION) Specific Problem (use musical vocabulary) Specific Attempted Strategies (use musical vocabulary) All member rs of the section s ign below: